Fireworks Oobleck: A Study of Non-Newtonian Fluids

 When you’ve finished playing with your oobleck, scrape it out of the bowl or tub into the trash.
 DO NOT PUT IT DOWN THE SINK DRAIN!
 It’ll clog your sink!
 ACK!

-Need even MORE EASY & INEXPENSIVE ACTIVITIES to make your stay-at-home summer more fun?🏖🌞⭐️🍧🤸♀️
+Need even MORE EASY & INEXPENSIVE ACTIVITIES to make your summer more fun? 🏖🌞⭐️🍧🤸♀️

 Don’t forget to pin this post so you can refer back to it later!